QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 * **Lack of Integrity Protection**

-👉 The message can be tampered. 💥 ICMP Redirect Option.
+👉 The message can be tampered. 💥 ICMP Redirect.
 Packet injection. ➡️ Use encryption and digital signatures.

 * **Confidentiality**